-Architects are masters of design, transforming abstract concepts into reality.
-Yet, effectively communicating the essence of a project is a skill that often receives less attention in traditional architectural education.
-As a result, even the most brilliant designs may not resonate as intended during presentations, leading to missed opportunities.
+Architects are masters of design, but effectively communicating a project’s essence is a skill that often receives less attention in traditional education.
+As a result, even brilliant designs may not resonate during an architectural design presentation, leading to missed opportunities.

 The key lies in shifting the focus.
-Rather than treating a presentation as a technical demonstration of a structure, it should be framed as a story about the idea behind the design.
+Rather than treating a presentation as a technical demonstration, frame it as a story about the idea behind the design.
+Let’s explore why this perspective makes all the difference.

 #1.
 Clients Buy a Lifestyle, Not a Product